belov-sergei/scan-my-disk/README.md

 ## Upcoming Plans

-In the near future, I am focusing on several improvements and new features to enhance Scan My Disk:
+I aim to release updates every three months, and in the near future, I am focusing on several improvements and new features to enhance Scan My Disk:

 ### Code Refactoring:
 - Organize and clean up the current codebase.
 Much of the code was initially written quickly to test core functionalities.
 I plan to revisit and refine the architecture and code quality.